cds-snc/gcds-docs/src/en/components/fieldset/code.md

 Use a fieldset to group together related form elements or components and make these groups perceivable.
 Also use them for components with multiple options, like [radios]({{ links.radio }}) and [checkboxes]({{ links.checkbox }}).

-## Accessibility and coding for fieldsets
+## Coding and accessibility for fieldsets

 {% include "partials/error-message.njk" %}